 When any meeting of stockholders, either annual or special, is adjourned to another time or place, notice need not be given of the adjourned meeting if the time and place thereof are announced at a meeting at which the adjournment is taken, unless a new record date for the adjourned meeting is fixed, or unless the adjournment is for more than thirty (30) days from the date set for the original meeting.
 Notice of any such adjourned meeting, if required, shall be given to each stockholder of record entitled to vote at the adjourned meeting in accordance with the provisions of Sections 4 and 5 of this Article II.
-At any adjourned meeting the corporation may transact any business which might have been transacted at the original meeting.
+At any adjourned meeting at the original meeting.

-Section 8.
-Voting.
+SECTION 8.
+VOTING.